vincedarley/cewe-layout/docs/CONTRIBUTING.md

 ## Licensing

-All contributions are under the same license as the project (MIT).
-If you include external code, include proper attribution and ensure compatibility.
+All contributions are licensed under the MIT License (same as the project).
+If you include external code or algorithms, include proper attribution and ensure license compatibility.